MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/capacitypolicy.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 03/02/2020
+ms.date: 03/04/2020
 ---
 # Capacity policy

-An Azure Data Explorer cluster defines a capacity policy, for controlling the compute resources which are being used to perform data ingestion and other data grooming operations (such as merging extents).
+A capacity policy for controlling the compute resources which are used to perform data ingestion and other data grooming operations (such as merging extents)

 ## The capacity policy object